project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl702/README.md

 # CHIP BL70X Lighting App Example

-BL70X is highly integrated BLE and IEEE 802.15.4 combo chipset for IoT applications, and BL702 is a general name for BL70X family.
+BL70X is highly integrated BLE and IEEE 802.15.4 combo chip for IoT applications, and BL702 is a general name for BL70X family.

 This example is powered by BL706 and functions as a Thread light bulb device type, with on/off, level and color capabilities.
 The steps were verified with following boards: